-First of all… What is the problem this app is attempting to solve?
+First of all… What's problem this app is attempting to solve?

 PSEG’s current online portal is clunky, outdated, and is simply unsatisfying for its customers — what customers would want is less of the corporate, and more of the consumer side* of the website.

 *Consumer-facing is basically taking the key features of a business or a product that is directly seen by the consumer.
 For this app’s case, it is the Minimum Viable Product: The User Hub.
 User hub is a service that provides account management, and bill payment to new and existing customers.
 It is a portal that allows users to view and manage their electric and gas bills specifically through the app.